Docker Enterprise architectureEstimated reading time: 3 minutes

 Universal Control Plane (UCP)

-Docker UCP is a containerized application that runs on Docker EE Engine and extends its functionality to make it easier to deploy, configure, and monitor your applications at scale.
+Docker UCP is a containerized application that runs on Docker Engine - Enterprise and extends its functionality to make it easier to deploy, configure, and monitor your applications at scale.

-Docker UCP provides a web UI and a CLI for deploying images from Kubernetes YAML or Compose files.
+Docker UCP provides a web interface and a CLI for deploying images from Kubernetes YAML or Compose files.
 Once your workload is deployed, UCP enables monitoring containers and pods across your Docker cluster.

 UCP also secures Docker with role-based access control so that only authorized users can make changes and deploy applications to your cluster.

-Once a UCP instance is deployed, you don’t interact with Docker EE Engine
+Once a UCP instance is deployed, you don’t interact with Docker Engine - Enterprise

 directly.
 Instead, you interact with UCP.
 Since UCP exposes the standard